Smartcard Troubleshooting - Technology

 - Get the site domain (nps.edu) and IP address ( 220.127.116.11 and 18.104.22.168) that you are trying to access

 - Get your public IP address by searching on Google "What is my ip" or use this link: https://www.google.com/search?q=What+is+my+IP.

 - Call 614-692-0032 => Opt 2 (Infrastructure), then Opt 1 (Network)

 - Tell them that you can access the website, but the CAC authentication is not working for you and you need a bypass for break and inspect.
-They will create a ticket for allowing access the site's IPS address and will have you test access.
+They will create a ticket for allowing access to the site from your network and will have you test access.